-Getting off at Dekalb, not riding the train all the way in to Manhattan, gave Arthur Wobach the sense that he hadn't quite made it in New York.
+Getting off at Dekalb, not riding the train all the way in to Manhattan, gave Arthur Wobach the sense he hadn't quite made it in New York.

 He walked down past the hospital into Fort Green, where he turned right, heading up the street half a block to the brownstone where he worked for Mr. Harrister.
-After a month of employment, Arthur ascertained that the ancient Mr. Harrister mediated estate law cases using the methods and technologies of the mid 20th century.
-It appeared that Mr. Harrister was a legal middle man who over the years had crafted an obscure niche for himself itemizing the possessions of the dead.
+After a month of employment, Arthur ascertained the ancient Mr. Harrister mediated estate law cases using the methods and technologies of the mid 20th century.
+It appeared Mr. Harrister was a legal middle man who over the years had crafted an obscure niche for himself itemizing the possessions of the dead.
 Although Arthur wasn't totally certain about how this worked.

 Once he asked Mr. Harrister to explain.
 "You see that great grandfather clock and that old stack of magazines?"
 Mr. Harrister asked.
 "These may look like things to you, but that's where you're wrong, jimbo!
 Ever try to read a clock by the fire in 1936?
 Boy, let me tell you, you've got another thing coming!"